aptos-labs/aptos-core/developer-docs-site/docs/guides/system-integrators-guide.md

 ### Querying transactions

-In Aptos, each transaction is committed as a distinct version to the Blockchain.
-This allows for the convenience of sharing committed transactions by their version number, to do so query `https://{rest_server_api}/transactions/by_version/{version}`.
-Transactions submitted by an account can also be queried via `https://{rest_server_api}/account/{address}/transactions?start={sequence_number}&limit=1`, where the `sequence_number` matches the sequence number of the transaction.
+In Aptos, each transaction is committed as a distinct version to the blockchain.
+This allows for the convenience of sharing committed transactions by their version number; to do so, query: `https://{rest_server_api}/transactions/by_version/{version}`

+Transactions submitted by an account can also be queried via the following URL where the `sequence_number` matches the sequence number of the transaction: `https://{rest_server_api}/account/{address}/transactions?start={sequence_number}&limit=1`

 A transfer transaction would appear as follows: